-For the historical runs, the results are not very different from the uncoupled version, although it is at a coarser resolution (1 degree vs 0.5 degree).
+For the historical runs, the results are not very different from the uncoupled version, although it is at a coarser resolution (1° vs 0.5°).
 Comparing the model output for the historical and the RCP8.5 global warming conditions, it can be seen that the shift in the distribution to higher values of \hat{T} under global warming is, to a first approximation, well predicted by the corresponding shift in the critical point, especially for the Gaussian core of the distribution.
-However, the global warming case tends to exhibit (Figs. 6c-d), a slight enhancement of the longerthan-Gaussian part of the range relative to the Gaussian part.
-It is particularly distinct for $\hat{T} = 277$ K over the tropical eastern Pacific (see Fig. 6c), which almost has a second peak near saturation.
+However, the global warming case (Figs. 6b,d) tends to exhibit a slight enhancement of the longer-than-Gaussian part of the range relative to the Gaussian part.
+It is particularly distinct for $\hat{T} = 277$ K over the tropical eastern Pacific (see Fig. 6b) which almost has a second peak near saturation.

-The increase in frequency of occurrence in the supercritical range (above w_c) appears consistent with changes in extreme events in a warmer climate noted in other studies, e.g., O'Gorman (2012), but gives a complementary view on the manner in which they arise.
-The critical point corresponds to the onset of deep convective conditional instability (Neelin et al. 2008), and in the climate model the convective scheme attempts to keep the system near this, with a timescale of 1 hour for removing entraining CAPE.
-The super-critical range corresponds to dynamical driving strong enough to push the system beyond the typical convective quasi-equilibrium range represented by the Gaussian core.
+The increase in frequency of occurrence in the supercritical range (above w_c) appears consistent with changes in extreme events in a warmer climate noted in other studies (e.g., O'Gorman 2012), but gives a complementary view on the manner in which they arise.
+The critical point corresponds to the onset of deep convective conditional instability (Neelin et al. 2008), and in the climate model the convective scheme attempts to keep the system near this, with a time scale of 1 h for removing entraining CAPE.
+The supercritical range corresponds to dynamical driving strong enough to push the system beyond the typical convective quasi-equilibrium range represented by the Gaussian core.
 In the warmer climate, especially at the warmer temperatures, this occurs more often.
-This diagnostic does not yield an answer to exactly why this is occurring, but helps to quantify its occurrence.
-In the model, when this occurs very strongly it can push the system all the way to saturation (through some layer, which can occur slightly below column saturation), in which case large-scale condensation is activated in addition to the parameterized convective precipitation.
-This likely accounts for the peak near saturation for $\hat{T} = 277$ K in Fig. 6c.
-While the specific way that this behavior in the supercritical range is represented in the model may be imperfect, one may infer from the presence of a longer-than-Gaussian range in current climate in both model and retrievals that this is a representation of a real behavior regime that deserves additional scrutiny, as elaborated in the Discussion.
+This diagnostic does not yield an answer to exactly why this is occurring but helps to quantify its occurrence.
+In the model, when this occurs very strongly, it can push the system all the way to saturation (through some layer, which can occur slightly below column saturation), in which case large-scale condensation is activated in addition to the parameterized convective precipitation.
+This likely accounts for the peak near saturation for $\hat{T} = 277 \text{ K}$ in Fig. 6b.
+While the specific way that this behavior in the supercritical range is represented in the model may be